-- Apprenticeships: Learn specific skills, gain experience, earn a wage and recognized certificate/credential. - On-the-job-training: Develop and reinforce skills needed to successfully perform a certain job. - Internship: An opportunity to explore a career choice in greater depth and a means of promoting a stronger workforce. - Work experience: An opportunity to develop good work habits and employment skills.
+- Apprenticeships - Learn specific skills, gain experience, earn a wage and recognized cert-tificate/credential. - On-the-job-training - Develop and reinforce skills needed to successfully performa a certain job. - Internship - An opportunity to explore a career choice in greater depth and a means of promoting an stronger workforce. - Work experience - An opportunity to develop good work habits and employment skills.